 “As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.” –John 15

-A branch that is not part of the whole vine does not produce fruit.
+Jesus says that a branch that is not part of the whole vine does not produce fruit.
 It seems so obvious doesn’t it?
 It seems like common sense.
-No matter how much the branch believes in itself, unless it is part of the vine or the tree, nothing is going to happen.
+No matter how much the branch believes in itself, unless it is part of the vine, nothing is going to happen.
 It can’t do anything on its own.
 The only way for a branch to bear fruit is for it to remain in the rest of the vine, to be part of the vine, to abide in the vine.

+But many of us live life as if we have to bear fruit on our own strength, without help from anyone.
 While we’re growing up we are told over and over and over, all you have to do to succeed, is believe in yourself.
 We hear it from parents, teachers and coaches, “Just believe in yourself.
 Know who you are and what you can do, and trust that.”
 We see it all over social media.
 You are good enough.
 You are strong enough, smart enough.
 We are told to push out any doubts about ourselves and our own abilities.
 The reason we fail is because we didn’t believe in ourselves enough.
-In movies the hero is the person who learns how to believe in themselves.
+We are constantly told to abide in ourselves.

 But this isn’t the gospel.
 The Bible doesn’t tell us that we just have to believe in ourselves.
 Instead, it tells us to believe in Jesus.
 It tells us that we aren’t capable of bearing fruit on our own.
 We don’t have the strength or the courage to do what God calls us to do.
 The only way we can find that strength is if we abide in Him, if we believe in Him, remain close to Him.
 We are just branches and He is our vine.
 Apart from Him, we can do nothing.